 However, under the expectation dispatch model, energy storage lacks adaptability to different operational scenarios, often resulting in an undervaluation of its resource adequacy contribution.
 The second category, \emph{economic dispatch} models, more accurately reflect energy storage behavior, but by the difficulty of modeling price-responsive and intertemporal user behavior, which requires strong and uncertain assumptions over long planning horizons.

-To address the limitations of the previous models, \emph{reliability dispatch} models are used to quantify the upper bound of energy storage’s contribution to system reliability.
+To address the limitations of the previous models, \emph{reliability dispatch} models are used to quantify an adequacy-oriented benchmark, i.e., the reliability value of storage under the adopted RA dispatch rule rather than realized market behavior.
 These models are widely used by many ISOs for system resource adequacy analysis and storage capacity accreditation, which is the main focus of this paper.